carlhenrikrolf/microtonOS/README.md

 ⚫🟡 **Jankó.**
-Bosanquet--Wilson layouts.
+Bosanquet–Wilson layouts.
 $d=3$ is the Jankó layout.
 $d=4$ is the type C accordion layout.
 Both $d=3$ and $d=4$ are given as examples below.
-$d=4$ plus left--right flip corresponds to both the type B accordion layout and the dugmetara layout (popular in the Balkans).
+$d=4$ plus left–right flip corresponds to both the type B accordion layout and the dugmetara layout (popular in the Balkans).
 $d=5, 6, 8,$ and $13$
 correspond to the Lumatone presets for 19edo, both 22edo and 24edo, 31edo, and 53edo respectively.